radcamp/radcamp.github.io/Kigali2023/index.md

-# Welcome to RadCamp 2018 - The New York City Edition
+# Welcome to RadCamp 2023 - The Kigali Edition (ICCB)

-August 28-30, 2018
-Schermerhorn Extension Building Room 1010
-Columbia University
-New York City
+July 22-23, 2023
+Kigali, Rwanda

 # Organisers, Instructors, and Facilitators

-  - Deren Eaton (Columbia)
-  - Isaac Overcast (CCNY)
+  - Isaac Overcast - University of Maine
-  - Sandra Hoffberg (Columbia)
+  - Laura Bertola - University of Copenhagen
+  - Josiah Kuja - University of Copenhagen
+  - Anubhab Khan - University of Glasgow

 # Registration